Dating – Just getting to know each other but you know you have other options as well

 The main difference between casual dating vs exclusive dating is the absence of the prospect of a committed relationship in the future.
 In casual dating, the people involved are strictly against the idea of ever being committed to each other, while as you know by now, an exclusively dating scenario counts on it.

 When we talk about being in a relationship, we are essentially seeing someone as our future spouse or as a partner.
 Relationships function with the future as their base.
-So, now let us figure –
+And exclusive dating serves as the foundation for such a relationship.
+Before you get comfortable in the assumption that you have enough clarity on the matter to compartmentalize romantic equations as casual or exclusive, we want to go over another scenario: casual but exclusive relationship.

 How Is Exclusive Dating Different From A Relationship?